contao/docs/docs/manual/layout/theme-manager/manage-page-layouts.en.md

 This article is machine translated.
 {{% /notice %}}

 The page layout determines the structure of a page and divides it into different layout areas.
-Within these layout areas, you can place any frontend modules that will be executed one after the other when the page is called and generate the HTML code for the web page.
+Within these layout areas you can place any number of frontend modules, which are executed one after the other when the page is called and generate the HTML code of the web page.
 A frontend module is also used to insert the articles, that is, the content.

 If a page is not assigned a page layout, it inherits the page layout from a parent page.
 If no page layout is linked there either, the frontend output is limited to a short "No layoutspecified".

-## Structure of the front end
+## Structure of the frontend

-In order to be able to convert individually compiled page layouts in the frontend into a cleanly structured and above all cross-browser functional website, a powerful CSS framework is required that is prepared for all eventualities.
+In order to be able to convert individual page layouts in the frontend into a neatly arranged and above all cross-browser functional website, a powerful CSS framework is required, which is prepared for all eventualities.
 The Contao CSS framework fulfills this task very well and is also quite compact.
 It automatically generates the basic structure of the website based on a page layout, which by default consists of up to three columns and an optional header and footer.

-## header and footer
+## Header and Footer

 Each page layout can have a header and a footer.
-Typically, the header contains the company logo and the footer contains copyright information and a link to the imprint and privacy policy.
+Usually the header contains the company logo, the footer contains copyright information and a link to the imprint and privacy policy.

 **lines**: Here you add a header and footer to the layout.